yahoo/panoptes/docs/System_Metrics.md

 according to the states.

 #### (0) Success
-All metrics for the device have been collected.
+All metrics for the device have been collected and the collection cycle is complete.

 #### (1) Authentication Failure
 One or more metrics failed to be collected due to an API or SNMP authentication failure.